 The City of Troy, New York (City) was established during 1789 within the County of Rensselaer (County); was incorporated during 1816; and is governed by its Charter, General City Law, other general laws of the State of New York, and various local laws.
+The City is the County Seat of Rensselaer County, has a land area of approximately 11 square miles and an estimated population of 51,065.
 The Mayor is responsible for overall operations and serves as Chief Executive Officer.
 The City Comptroller serves as Chief Fiscal Officer.
 All legislative power of the City is vested in the seven-member City Council, whose powers are specified in the City Charter.
 The Council President represents the City as a whole, the remaining six members represent the residents of each of the districts within the City.